atrolla/erlang-sandbox-projects/PITCHME.md

 #VSLIDE

 #### Erlang's birth
-- 1980s : Researches in Ericsson's Computer Science Laboratory
 - 1986 : NO Existing language suits Telecom constraints -> Need to create a new one
 - 1987 : Erlang is prototyped by Joe Armstong, Robert Virding and Mike Williams
-- 1987 : Internal project based on Erlang -> First users and rapid changes
+- 1987 : Internal project based on Erlang -> First users (team of 3) and rapid changes made based on their needs
 - 1989 : Project done -> average increase in productivity factor of 8

 #VSLIDE